nullEuro/apply-equalizer/README.md

 * **Solution:** this program automatically switches equalization profile based on active output.

 ## Installation ##
-To use it you have to add the following line to `/etc/pulse/default.pa`:

-    load-module module-dbus-protocol

-Restart pulseaudio: `pulseaudio -k` (as user)

-Then disable the equalizer via `pulseaudio-equalizer-gtk` and click on "Apply settings", now close the GUI.
+Disable the equalizer via `pulseaudio-equalizer-gtk` and click on "Apply settings", now close the GUI.

 Download this repository, change to the directory and run